-It is important to decide early on whether Pollution Control Board staff or the vendor will be responsible for reviewing data and addressing any problems identified.
-If this service is provided, manufacturers should describe the process and frequency of reviewing data on a daily basis to identify problems early, course correct, and help create a high quality and complete dataset.
+It is important to decide who will be responsible for reviewing data and addressing any problems identified.
+If this service is provided, vendors should describe the process and frequency of reviewing data on a daily basis to identify problems early, course correct, and help create a high quality and complete dataset.